CyberBrown/DisplayChange/README.md

 Open PowerShell as Administrator
 Run Command: Install-Module DisplayConfig
 Close PowerShell
-Download DisplayConfig.hta and save it to the desktop or whereever you want Open DisplayChanger.hta with Microsoft (R) HTML Application Host (set this as the default app to open HTA files)
+Download DisplayChanger.hta and save it to the desktop or where ever you want Open DisplayChanger.hta with Microsoft (R) HTML Application Host (set this as the default app to open HTA files)
 ```